 UK current account deficit as a % of GDP since 1955.

 - The large current account deficit (5% of GDP) in 1988 was indicative of an unbalanced economy – with economic boom, high inflation and demand greater than supply.
 This economic boom, led to the recession of 1991/92 where the UK deficit declined.

 - In 2016, we see the UK current account deficit rise to nearly 7% of GDP – caused by deficit in goods, but also deficit on primary incomes (net investment incomes, wages) and secondary incomes (transfers) The size of this deficit was a factor behind the depreciation in the value of Sterling (exacerbated by Brexit)

-However a current account deficit is not necessarily harmful
+A current account deficit is not necessarily harmful

 - A current account deficit could occur during a period of inward investment (surplus on financial account).
 This inward investment can create jobs and investment.
 E.g. the US ran a current account deficit for a long time as it borrowed to invest in its economy.
 This enabled higher growth and so it was able to pay its debts back and countries had confidence in lending the US money.
-Japanese investment has been good for UK economy – not only did the economy benefit from increased investment but the Japanese firms also helped bring new working practices in which increased labour productivity.
+Japanese investment has been good for the UK economy – not only did the economy benefit from increased investment but the Japanese firms also helped bring new working practices in which increased labour productivity.

-- With a floating exchange rate a large current account deficit should cause a devaluation which will help automatically reduce the level of the deficit.
+- With a floating exchange rate, a large current account deficit should cause a devaluation which will help automatically reduce the level of the deficit.